anesta95/bls_ces_analysis/README.md

 * `data_element_text`: What the data in the `value` column describes.
 This will have a data type and class of `character`.
 * `data_measure_text`: The mathematical expression the data in the `value` column is expressed as.
 The most common are `Level`, `Rate`, `Ratio`, `Percentage`, `Proportion`, and `Index`.
 This will have a data type and class of `character`.
 * `date_measure_text`: The change in dates measured by the data in the `value` column.
 The most common are `Current`, `Year-over-year`, `Month-over-month` and `Quarter-over-quarter`.
 This will have a data type and class of `character`.
 * `data_transform_text`: Any mathematical transformations applied to the data.
 The most common are `Raw`, `Percent change`, `Annualized`, `Trail N` where `N` is a number of periods in the `date_period_text` column.
 There can be multiple transformations for each row.
 Transformations are delimited by semi-colons `;` and are stated _in order of transformation_.
-For example, `Trail 3;Percent Change` will be the percentage change between the trailing 3 period average of the current period — denoted in the `date` column — and the trailing 3 period average of the previous period which is deduced from the `date_measure_text`.
-Conversely, `Percent Change;Trail 3` will be the trailing 3 period average applied to the percentage change between the current period and the previous period.
+For example, `Trail 3;Percent change` will be the percentage change between the trailing 3 period average of the current period — denoted in the `date` column — and the trailing 3 period average of the previous period which is deduced from the `date_measure_text`.
+Conversely, `Percent change;Trail 3` will be the trailing 3 period average applied to the percentage change between the current period and the previous period.
 This will have a data type and class of `character`.
 * `geo_entity_type_text`: The geographic entity _type_ the data in the `value` column is covering.
 This will have a data type and class of `character`.
 If the region is in the United States there is a good chance it will be within the [Census Bureau Geographic Entity Hierarchy](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf).
 * `geo_entity_text`: The name(s) geographic entity/entities that are described by the data.
 * `viz_type_text`: The type of visualization made by the data in the `value` column.
 The most common are `Time series line`, `Bar`, `Map`, and `Scatter`.
 This will have a data type and class of `character`.